Stat-Cook/deident/paper.md

 apply_deident.data.frame(babynames, pipeline3)
 ```

+An in depth example can be found in the `Worked Example` vigentte, while
-For more details on each method refer to the `deident transforms`
+more details on each method are presented in the `deident transforms`
 vignette.

 Harwich, Eleonora, and Kate Laycock.
 2018.
 “Thinking on Its Own: AI in